jacobcollinsdev/jacobcollinsdev/README.md

 ### Hi, I'm Jacob 👋.

-I'm a front-end web developer based in London, UK.
+I'm a software developer based in London, UK.

 #### Technologies I've used in my projects include: